MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-6086.md

 ms.search.form: Report_6086_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Prepaid Contr.
 Entries (report)

 The **Prepaid Contr.
-Entries** report shows the transfer of prepaid service contract ledger entries amounts from prepaid accounts to income accounts up to the date you have specified.
+Entries** report shows the transfer of prepaid service contract ledger entries amounts from prepaid accounts to income accounts up to the date you specify.

-The report displays information such as contract numbers, service items, account numbers, and amounts posted.
+The report displays information such as:

-You can run the report different output options:
+- Contract numbers
+- Service items
+- Account numbers
+- Amounts posted

+The report offers options for the output:

-* Enter the date up to which you want to post prepaid entries.
+- Enter the date up to which you want to post prepaid entries.
 The report includes service ledger entries with posting dates on or before this date.
-* Enter the date that you want to use as the posting date on the service ledger entries.
+- Enter the date that you want to use as the posting date on the service ledger entries.

 ## Use cases